 If you or your dentist suspects that you have a TMJ disorder, you will be examined closely to determine if there is indeed an issue.
 Before a proper diagnosis can be given, the dentist may:

-Once you have been diagnosed with a TMJ disorder, your dentist can create a plan of treatment moving forward.
+Once you have been diagnosed with TMJ in Mountain View, your dentist can create a plan of treatment moving forward.

 Ways to Alleviate TMJ Disorders On Your Own